Guide to V2Ray configuration

 Encryption: V2Ray (specifically VMess protocol) does not like Shadowsocks, which emphasizes the choice of encryption, and VMess encryption is specified by the client, the server is adaptive.

-Time: Use V2Ray to ensure accurate time, as this is for safe design.
+Time: When using VMess protocol from V2Ray, you need to ensure time is accurate for both client and server, as this is for safe design.

 Password: V2Ray (VMesss) only uses UUID, which acts like Shadowsocks' password, but randomness is much better than Shadowsocks' password, but it is not convenient to remember (safety and convenience contradiction).